 Appraisal Associates provides clients with appraisal reports to estimate the current value in the marketplace of art or artifacts.
 Additionally, we can advise clients of the most appropriate sale venues to maximize return.
 Our advice is arm’s length and independent.
 We are not affiliated with any auction house or dealer.

 The division of estate personal property such as art and antiques sometimes requires the services of a qualified appraiser to generate a document for probate and tax purposes.
 Our independence, knowledge of various property types and appraisal skills yield reports that comply with recognized professional standards.
-As well, Appraisal Associates provides estates with carefully researched equitable division strategies, accommodating the need for a fair and transparent allocation process acceptable to all concerned.

 Please see our Museums List page for a selection of public institutions that have used our appraisal services over the last 25 years.